Editor choice

 Positive

-• Bluetooth (aptX) connects wirelessly to any Bluetooth speaker or headphones
+• Bluetooth aptX Adaptive — connects wirelessly to any compatible speaker or headphones at up to 96kHz/24-bit

-• 2026 model replaces the PS-LX310BT that was a benchmark for seven years
+• 2026 model replacing the PS-LX310BT after seven years — genuine upgrade, not a rebrand

 Negatives

-The PS-LX3BT is the 2026 replacement for the PS-LX310BT, the benchmark affordable Bluetooth turntable for seven years.
-At $398 it is the only deck on this list that gives you Bluetooth, fully automatic operation, and a built-in preamp in one box under $400.
-The practical argument is room layout: if your living room does not allow for a cable run from the turntable to the speakers, the PS-LX3BT solves that without any compromise to the vinyl signal path.
-The aptX codec over Bluetooth delivers meaningfully better wireless quality than standard SBC.
-The fully automatic operation protects the stylus every time a record ends.
+The PS-LX3BT is Sony’s 2026 replacement for the PS-LX310BT, the benchmark affordable Bluetooth turntable for seven years.
+At the current deal price of $328, it is the only deck on this list that gives you aptX Adaptive Bluetooth, fully automatic operation, and a built-in preamp in one box under $350.
+The practical argument is room layout: if your living room does not allow a cable run from the turntable to the speakers, the PS-LX3BT solves that without any compromise to the vinyl signal path.
 If Bluetooth is not a requirement, the AT-LP120XUSB at $399 is the better deck for pure sound quality.
-See the PS-LX310BT review for reference if you find one at clearance pricing.
+For a full comparison of all Bluetooth record players from $259 to $799, see the best Bluetooth turntables guide.
+The original PS-LX310BT is referenced in the PS-LX310BT review if you find one at clearance pricing.

 3